Why build the most expensive thing in human history where no one is looking?

 For years, the big fight over artificial intelligence has sounded far away — robots, chatbots, arguments for Washington and Silicon Valley.
 But the biggest AI decision in New Mexico’s history wasn’t made in a lab.
 It was made right here, by four county commissioners voting yes on a $165 billion deal most of them had not fully read.

-One date is left on the screen.
+The next date on the screen.

 This was never really about computers.
 It’s about our water, our power bills, the air over the valley, and whether the people in charge tell us the truth before they sign.
-Those are New Mexico questions — and now they have a deadline.
+Those are New Mexico questions — and now they have a date.

 They counted on no one paying attention.
 Paying attention is the whole game.